nopnop2002/esp-idf-sx127x/ping-pong/README.md

 ```

 - ESP32 is Secondary
-When using Arduino, use Ra01S-Ping.
+When using Arduino environment as a Primary, use LoRaPing in ArduinoCode.
 ```
 +-----------+           +-----------+            +-----------+           +-----------+
 |           |           |           |            |           |           |           |